Introduction to Adjusting Entries

 For now we want to highlight some important points.

 There are two scenarios where adjusting journal entries are needed before the financial statements are issued:

 - Nothing has been entered in the accounting records for certain expenses or revenues, but those expenses and/or revenues did occur and must be included in the current period’s income statement and balance sheet.

 - Something has already been entered in the accounting records, but the amount needs to be divided up between two or more accounting periods.

-- balance sheet account (Interest Payable, Prepaid Insurance, Accounts Receivable, etc.) and an
+- At least one balance sheet account (Interest Payable, Prepaid Insurance, Accounts Receivable, etc.), and

-- income statement account (Interest Expense, Insurance Expense, Service Revenues, etc.)
+- At least one income statement account (Interest Expense, Insurance Expense, Service Revenues, etc.)